mhs2508/siemema-tfm/README.md

 ![enriched version](./documentation/vp_calculator_enriched_demo.png)

 ## Mobile / Easy Version
 There is also a mobile version, which is in fact a very early version of this VP calculator.
-It's version where it all started.
+It's the version where it all started.
 It does calculate the points as easy as the other version, but with no data enrichment.
 The data enriched version is for future projects.

 ![mobile version](./documentation/vp_calculator_mobile.png)